 EV-repair-capable shops are now a differentiator in most metros.
 Even minimal capability — one tech certified, HV gloves, isolation tester — flips your shop from 'shrinking-market' to 'future-ready' in a buyer's underwriting.
 Specialty EV shops (Tesla-focused, Rivian, EV-only) carry an even larger multiple premium.

-Benchmarks are blended industry composites (lower-middle-market transaction data, trade-association reports, main-street marketplace insights), service businesses $1M–$10M revenue, 2026-Q1.
-Directional, not a precise bar — your memo measures you against your own books.
+Benchmarks are blended industry composites, service businesses $1M–$10M revenue, 2026-Q1 — directional, not a precise bar.
+Your memo measures you against your own books.
+Connect QuickBooks to fill in your numbers →

 Independent auto repair has been actively consolidated by PE-backed platforms since 2020.
 The biggest activity is in the $1-5M EBITDA range — Mavis Tire (backed by Bain/BayPine), Monro Muffler (public), Driven Brands (public), Christian Brothers Automotive (franchise model), and regional consolidators across most major metros.
 Search funds and independent sponsors compete in the same band for shops they intend to professionalize.
 Smaller shops ($300K-1M EBITDA) typically transact to SBA-financed individual buyers (often techs buying their employer or career-changers entering the trade).
 The memo maps which buyer types fit a company your size and how each tends to structure the deal.

-Your buyer-readiness score, normalized EBITDA, value range, and top red flags — instantly, no signup.
+Buyer-readiness score, normalized EBITDA, value range and top flags — instantly.

 Fleet contracts as % of revenue (25%+ is the bar), a Service Manager + Shop Foreman layer separating the owner, tire service + alignment capability, EV / hybrid repair capability (at least one ASE-EV certified tech), and multiple ASE Master Techs (not just one).
 The diagnostic scores where you sit on each and shows what moving up would be worth.